Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: The Model

 The CP-odd component $\chi$ is ``eaten" by the $Z'$ boson, while the CP-even component $\varphi$ is left as a physical scalar field.
 In presence of the $(H^\dagger H) (\phi^\dagger \phi)$ term in the scalar potential ($H$ is the SM Higgs doublet), the scalar $\varphi$ mixes with the SM Higgs $h$, with a mixing angle $\sin\vartheta$.

 Given the Yukawa coupling

-with $C$ standing here for charge conjugate, the RHNs obtain masses $m_N = \frac{1}{\sqrt{2}} y_N v_{BL}$, which can be used to generate the tiny active neutrino masses via type-I seesaw mechanism~\cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1979as,GellMann:1980vs, Glashow:1979nm}.
+with $C$ standing here for charge conjugate, the RHNs obtain masses $m_N = y_N v_{BL}/\sqrt2$, which can be used to generate the tiny active neutrino masses via type-I seesaw mechanism~\cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1979as,GellMann:1980vs, Glashow:1979nm}.
 For simplicity, we will assume the RHN masses $m_N > m_{Z'}/2$ and $m_N > m_\varphi/2$ such that the decays $Z' \to NN$ and $\varphi \to NN$ are kinematically forbidden, and we can neglect the contributions of RHNs to the DUNE prospects of $Z'$ and $\varphi$ in this paper.
 We also assume for simplicity that there is no $Z - Z'$ mixing throughout this paper, which would otherwise potentially affect the decay branching ratios (BRs) of the $Z'$ boson.
-Then there are only four free phenomenological parameters in the minimal $U(1)_{B-L}$ model, i.e.
+A small, loop-induced kinetic mixing between $Z^\prime$ and the SM $Z$ will arise, on the order of $g_{BL} g/(16\pi^2)$.
+Since we are interested in $g_{BL} \ll 1$, this mixing is always very small, and we will disregard it for the remainder of this work.
+We are also going to focus on the mass regime MeV $\lesssim m_{Z'} \lesssim$ GeV -- whether such small gauge couplings and light gauge boson masses are natural or fine-tuned requires a detailed analysis of the scalar potential, which is beyond the scope of this manuscript, and we just take a more phenomenological approach.